 Hans returned to Montana in 2014 after nine years as Director of Development and Alumni Relations at The American School in Switzerland (TASIS) and 400 year-old Charterhouse in England.
 From 2000-2005 he worked for the Greater Yellowstone Coalition as Director of Patron Relations and in 2005 served on the MOSS Board.
 He holds a BA in Economics from Carleton College.

 Hans guided for the Telluride Mountaineering School, founded the Carleton College climbing club, and captained the school's alpine ski team.
 He has kept bees, loves biking and chasing a golf ball, and is an avid skier and ski instructor.
-Hans and his wife have two sons, (both former MOSS students), one studying medicine in London and the other at the US Naval Academy in Annapolis, MD.

 Elizabeth Green, Education Director

 Elizabeth is passionate about getting kids outside in order to spark a lifetime love of nature.
 She firmly believes this is the key to future conservation and preservation of our wild spaces.

 Liz earned her BA in Education from Roger Williams University in RI and her Master’s in Education at Berry College in Georgia.
 She taught elementary school for five years, honing her skills as both an educator and a teacher mentor.